Naatoo/PolishVoivodeshipsVisualizer/README.md

 Open data.xlsx in chosen data type folder (e.g. Gas manufacturing).
 Paste your data in the last column.
 First row should be the title of your data.
 Insert values to rows 1-17 in a alphabetical order (first - "Dolnośląskie", last - "Zachodniopomorskie" etc.).

 ##### Charts
 Save <name_of_file>.xlsx in data_type_dir\pie_charts_data\.
 In the first row there must be Voivodships' names.
-In the first column name of every slice should be typed.Next, insert values in alphabetical order horizontally.
+In the first column name of every slice should be typed.
+Next, insert values in alphabetical order horizontally.

 ## Requirements
 You have to type a path to your geckodriver.exe in GeckodriverPath.txt.

 ## Additional information
 PolishVoivodeshipsVisualizer is still in development phase, many features are to be done.
 Feel free to contribute.
--- Pie charts legend to be added soon